Pollution is the introduction of contaminants, harmful subtances or waste into the air, soil or water at any point in the product development cycle.

 Pollution Prevention (P2) is the reduction or elimination of those contaminants, harmful subtances or waste at the point of origin.

-A more technical definition for P2 is the reduction or elimination of pollution at the source (source reduction) instead of at the end-of-the-pipe or stack.
-Pollution prevention occurs when raw materials, water, energy and other resources are utilized more efficiently, when less harmful substances are substituted for hazardous ones, and when toxic substances are eliminated from the production process.
+Pollution prevention occurs when raw materials, water, energy and other resources are utilized more efficiently, when hazardous substances are substituted for less harmful ones, and when toxic substances are eliminated from production processes.
 By reducing the use and production of hazardous substances, and by operating more efficiently we protect human health, strengthen our economic well-being, and preserve the environment.

 All businesses, individuals or families create waste.
 Everyone knows that waste is bad.
 First you pay for your raw materials, then you have to pay again to dispose of your wastes.
 For example, when you brush your teeth, you pay for the water to wet the toothbrush.
 The waste you create is the water that goes down the drain.
 You pay for that too.
 An easy way to prevent pollution when you brush your teeth is to turn the water faucet off after wetting the toothbrush and while brushing.

 Pollution prevention is a comprehensive multimedia approach to environmental management.

 Pollution prevention is simple in concept: the best way to manage pollution is to utilize raw materials and manufacturing technologies which minimize emissions, discharges and wastes.
 It means curtailing pollution before it happens.
 The Broward County Environmental Protection Department believes that this philosophy is the key element for successful implementation of any environmental management program.

 Pollution prevention through waste minimization is the preferred approach because it can reduce the expense of waste(s) management, minimizes potential future liabilities and provides greater protection of public health and the environment.